gsharma38/gsharma.github.io/_pages/about.md

 ------
 I am an Assistant Professor of Economics at Northwestern University.
 You can find my CV [here](https://gsharma38.github.io/gsharma.github.io/files/Sharma_CV.pdf).

 My research focuses on development and labor economics.
-I study labor markets in developing countries, market power, and the role of social protection in improving the lives of the poor.
+I am especially interested in studying topics related to the labor market in developing countries, market power, and the role of social protection in improving the lives of the poor.

 Publications
 ------